Suspense and Surprise in European Football: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We present match-level suspense and surprise as measures that more effectively capture the entertainment utility generated by competitive balance and outcome uncertainty for sports spectators, as they account for how outcome uncertainty unfolds throughout the course of a match.
-These measures are valuable because they offer a more accurate understanding of both the current state and the dynamics of match attractiveness associated with competitive balance across clubs and seasons.
-Consequently, suspense and surprise appear to be promising policy targets for regulatory interventions and decision-making regarding league designs.
+We present match-level suspense and surprise as measures that capture the entertainment utility generated by competitive balance and outcome uncertainty for sports spectators, as they account for how outcome uncertainty unfolds throughout the course of a match.
+These measures seem promising because they offer and accurate understanding of both the current state and the dynamics of match attractiveness associated with competitive balance across clubs and seasons.
+As such, our micro analysis complements exiting macro analyses which regularly focus on much more aggregated measures of competitive balance.

-Through simulation analysis, we identify a trade-off between suspense and surprise even in perfectly balanced matches: suspense tends to be higher at lower absolute scoring rates, while surprise increases with higher ones.
-Building on this insight, we establish benchmark ranges for both metrics based on perfectly balanced matches with varying absolute scoring rates.
-Our analysis of the top five men's European football leagues indicates that the average level of suspense is generally below the benchmark range, particularly in games involving top teams.
-In contrast, matches involving non-top teams tend to show average suspense values that are close to the benchmark’s lower bound or fall within the benchmark range.
-Meanwhile, average surprise values mostly remain within the benchmark range.
+Through simulation analysis, we identify a trade-off between suspense and surprise even in perfectly balanced matches: suspense tends to be higher at lower scoring rates, while surprise increases with higher scoring rates.
+Building on this insight, we establish benchmark ranges for both metrics based on otherwise perfectly balanced matches with home advantage and varying scoring rates.
+Our analysis of the top five men's European football leagues indicates that mean suspense is commonly below the benchmark range, particularly for games involving top teams.
+In contrast, matches involving non-top teams tend to show mean suspense values that are close to the benchmark’s lower bound or fall within the benchmark range.
+Meanwhile, mean surprise values mostly remain within the benchmark range.

+This empirical pattern can be interpreted in light of further simulation results showing that suspense is substantially more sensitive to team-strength imbalance than surprise when holding the average scoring-rate level constant.
+Since matches involving top teams are likely to involve greater team-strength imbalances, such imbalances may reduce suspense more strongly than surprise.
+This provides a plausible explanation for why mean match suspense is often below the benchmark range, whereas mean match surprise more often remains within the benchmark range.
+However, this pattern should not be interpreted as implying that surprise is inherently more important to consumers than suspense.
+Rather, it indicates that suspense and surprise respond differently to scoring rates and competitive imbalance.